buo/homebrew-cask-upgrade/README.md

 ```
 Usage: brew cu [options]
     -a, --all          Force upgrade outdated apps including the ones marked as latest
     -y, --yes          Update all outdated apps; answer yes to updating packages
+        --cask [CASK]  Specify a single cask for upgrade
         --h            Show this message
 ```

 [![asciicast](https://asciinema.org/a/107961.png)](https://asciinema.org/a/107961)